Dubai peak travel alert: Emirates reveals key timings to note

+South Korea's Jeju Island was once used to exile convicts and prisoners

-Over one month, more than 2.6 million Emirates airline passengers are expected to depart from Dubai International Airport (DXB).
+Over a month-long period, more than 2.6 million Emirates airline passengers are expected to depart from Dubai International Airport (DXB).
 The airline expects their busiest period to be just before the Eid Al Adha holiday on Saturday, June 15, and again on Saturday July 6, as many families set off for summer holidays.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.